pgarinis/Project_Part_1/README.md

 ##### Relations Join <br>
 JoinEngine class implements int join(); <br>
-This function scans the entries of the non-indexed relation, hashes them properly and matches them with the records of the indexed relation<br>
+This function scans the entries of the non-indexed relation, hashes them properly to find the matching bucket and hashes them again to match them with the records inside the bucket <br>
-The matching results are written in the output List
+The matching results are written in the output List <br>

+### Join Results <br>
+Join Engine class holds an output list with the results to be used later